Crypto-One-dev/Merkle-Distributor/README.md

     By removing token address in claim function, I prevented the vulnerabilities.
     Instead, I added airdrop token in constructor.
+    Also I used ReentrancyGuard.sol to use nonReentrant modifier.

 ## 3. Merkle Distributor version 3